HSE-LAMBDA/ai4material_design/docs/CONSTRUCTOR-MOCK.md

 ```

 ## Data
-The data are already here at [`../datasets`](../datasets) The results of all the steps are already available in the repository, you can selectively reproduce the parts you want.
+The data are already here at [`ai4material_design/datasets`](../datasets) The results of all the steps are already available in the repository, you can selectively reproduce the parts you want.

->### User guide
+## User guide
->You can find more details about Constructor Research Platform functionality in the documentation [here](https://docs.constructor.tech/articles/#!constructor-research-platform-user-guide/about-this-guide)
+You can find more details about Constructor Research Platform functionality in the documentation [here](https://docs.constructor.tech/articles/#!constructor-research-platform-user-guide/about-this-guide)